JayseaPrime/JayseaPrime.github.io/post/screenshots/index.md

 OPTIONS - SAVE FILE DIALOG

-For the dialog.showSaveDialog() call, on Mac OS X and the "message" and "nameFieldLabel" properties allow you to add a custom message just below the title bar and replace the "Save As" in front and left of the filename with custom label of your own.
+For the dialog.showSaveDialog() call, on Mac OS X, the "message" and "nameFieldLabel" properties allow you to add a custom message just below the title bar and replace the "Save As" in front and left of the filename with custom label of your own.

 | Mac OS X 10.11 El Capitan (Extra) |
 | ----------- |